OpenRefine/OpenRefine/docs/docs/technical-reference/translation-context.md

 Alongside these, there is also a glossary of words to help the translator.
 The words are in a source (original word) to target (translated word)  pair.
 Each has metadata outlining its age and source age

 In summary, Weblate uses a **text-based** support for providing message contexts

+## Outline Of How OpenRefine Could Implement the Weblate Support for Message Contextualization

+### Setting Up The Glossary
+As previously mentioned, every project in Weblate has a glossary.
+The glossary, as Weblate [defines](https://lstn.wolba.ch/weblate-terms/#:~:text=Every%20project%20on%20Weblate%20is,consistently%20translated%20throughout%20the%20project.), contains strings that may repeat throughout different components and ensures that these strings will be consistently translated throughout the project.

+All OpenRefine projects should have glossaries with terminologies specific to OpenRefine.
+Words added to the glossary should be those that are used multiple times in the application.
+For example clusters, facets, reconciliation, metadata, schema, tags, etc